munz0312/grpc-files/CERTS.md

 ### Common Issues

-You'll need to make sure your server machine will actually allow traffic from TCP via the ports being used (eg 50051 for gRPC, 9000 for the CA server).
+You'll need to make sure your server machine will actually allow traffic from TCP via the ports being used (eg 50051 for gRPC, 9000 for the CA server) so set up rules in whatever way is appropriate for your OS.